 Instead of forcing a vehicle to track a specific line on the roadway or a particular path through an open field, this system strategically limits the range of available inputs to ensure that the operator retains as much control freedom as possible without risking collision or dynamic instability.
 As driver performance degrades or the threat of collision or instability increases, the controller gradually takes over.
 In the limiting case, when nothing short of an optimal control sequence is capable of keeping the vehicle safe(ly within its stability envelope), the controller retains full (autonomous) control and navigates the vehicle to safety before returning control to the human operator.

 The videos that follow demonstrate a subset of this control framework's capabilities.
 For a more accessible description of this technology and its potential impact on both the safety and energy needs of passenger vehicles, please see this four-part blog series.
 For more detailed information, please see related publications.
-Sterling developed the system shown on this page during his graduate work in collaboration with Steven Peters and Karl Iagnemma and with the sponsorship of Ford Motor Company.
-It has been demonstrated experimentally in over 800 trials on a Jaguar S-Type and has been the subject of a journal paper, several conference publications, a master's thesis, four patents (pending), and various press articles.
-In addition to the manned Jaguar system, Sterling has more recently developed an unmanned/teleoperated variant in collaboration with Quantum Signal, LLC.
-This system has been tested in over 1,200 trials with over 20 different drivers, and has also been discussed in publications and press pieces, but is not explicitly described on this page.
+Sterling developed the implementation shown on this page during his graduate work in collaboration with Steven Peters and Karl Iagnemma and with the sponsorship of Ford Motor Company.
+It has been demonstrated experimentally in over 800 trials on a Jaguar S-Type and has been the subject of several publications, four patents, and hundreds of press articles worldwide.
+In addition to the manned Jaguar system, Sterling developed an unmanned/teleoperated variant in collaboration with Quantum Signal, LLC and the Defense Advanced Research Projects Agency (DARPA).
+This system has been tested in over 1,200 trials with over 20 different drivers, and has also been discussed in several publications and press pieces, but is not shown on this page.